leouieda/website/about/index.md

 Prior to coming here, I worked for 4 years as Assistant Professor of Geophysics at the [Universidade do Estado do Rio de Janeiro (UERJ)](http://www.uerj.br), Brazil.
+There, I developed and taught courses in [geophysics][/teaching/geofisica1] and [programming and numerical methods][/teaching/matematica-especial].
 I received [my PhD][/about/phd] from the Observatório Nacional, Brazil, for the creation of the open-source software [Tesseroid][/software/tesseroids] and [Fatiando a Terra][/software/fatiando] and for my